 - Outside taps should also be flushed through before use if not used on a regular basis.

 - If you have been away from home for more than a week we advise you to run water outlets for two minutes before use.

-- Water from storage butts should not be used for spraying or as a supply for jet washers.
+- Water from storage butts should not be used for spraying from a hose or as a supply for jet washers.

-- Make sure your taps are kept clean and free from lime sale build up.
+- Make sure your taps are kept clean and free from limescale build up.

 Important notice for residents on dialysis

 If you are receiving dialysis please make sure you let us know so we can make our water safety technicians aware.
 In housing with communal tanks some of the chemicals used to make sure your water supply is safe can be present in trace amounts even when the system has been completely flushed through.
 These are entirely harmless to most people but can potentially be harmful to people on dialysis.